 nn.functional.interpolate¶

 The interpolate function resizes an input tensor to a specified size using different interpolation modes.
-It supports multiple modes, including bilinear, nearest, and area interpolation.
+It supports both 2D image tensors \((N, C, H, W)\) and 3D volumetric tensors \((N, C, D, H, W)\), with modes including bilinear, trilinear, nearest, and area interpolation.

 Function Signature¶